 If you need help you can contact LeoVegas 24/7 via:

 - Live Chat

 - Social Media

 Banking offers plenty of options too including depositing using your phone bill so it couldn’t be more convenient, and limits are nice and low too.
-Have a look:

 The maximum deposit might look low to high rollers but if you contact support you will be able to get this increased, no doubt.